Reactish-State

 • Decentralized state management

-• No need of wrapping app in Context or prop drilling
+• No need to wrap app in Context or prop drilling

 • React components re-render only on changes